 Child labor & child rights

 The problem with children in poverty is so vast that it will need a few pages to cover it.
 This one will focus on child abuse and neglect resulting from poverty.
-Child labor (see right column) includes a great range of the dangers that jeopardize children's lives and health from unprotected agricultural work, to scavenging in toxic waste dumps or child "soldiering".
+Child labor exposes children's lives to many health hazards, from unprotected agricultural work, to scavenging in toxic waste dumps or child "soldiering".

 The question of child rights addresses the issue of international and national standards, and their efficiency in improving children's well-being.